ikem-krueger/ikem-krueger.github.io/_posts/2019-02-10-fixing-the-asus-x59gl-heat-issue.md

 Or download [ThrottleStop.ini](https://github.com/ikem-krueger/ikem-krueger.github.io/raw/master/_files/ThrottleStop/ThrottleStop.ini) and put it into "C:\Program Files (x86)\ThrottleStop".

-After that the maximum clock changed from 2.5 GHz to 2.0 GHz.
+After that, the maximum clock changed from 2.5 GHz to 2.0 GHz.

 ### Configure Task Scheduler